 - Buildings with flat roofs have less stability and the ability to withstand weight naturally, so your builders will need to compensate elsewhere in the construction to strengthen the building.

 - Flat roofs do not drain as easily as pitched roofs, so your roofer will likely install additional mechanisms to ensure proper drainage.
 Now that you know the potential advantages and disadvantages to owning a flat roofed building, you should be able to make an informed decision as to whether or not you think they’re for you.
-Either way, give us a call at Professional Roofers and we will work with you to design your dream roof!
+Either way, give our roofing company in Toronto a call and we will work with you to design your dream roof!